 What To Expect

-Most people go home from the hospital 5 to 10 days after surgery.
-It will probably take about 4 weeks before you can get back to your job or usual activities.
+Most people go home from the hospital within several days after surgery.
+It will probably take several weeks or longer before you can get back to your job or usual activities.

-You'll have to take medicines every day from now on.
-Otherwise, your body may reject the new kidney.
-These medicines also make your immune system weaker.
-You'll be more likely to get an infection or become sick.
+After the transplant, you'll have to take medicines every day from now on.
+The medicines will help keep your body from rejecting the new kidney.
+They will also make your immune system weaker.
+This means you will be more likely to get an infection or become sick.
+To reduce your risk of infection, wash your hands often.
+Stay away from crowds of people, and avoid contact with people who have a cold or the flu.

 Why It Is Done